2vq/RobloxScripts/README.md

 # Roblox-Scripts

-Discord : kirus lol#0004 -- DM me for help
+Discord : kirus lol#0004 -- DM me for help on anything